Pierre Schlumberger

-Pierre Schlumberger (1914 – February 18, 1986) was a French-born American businessman.
+Pierre Schlumberger (June 12, 1914 – February 18, 1986) was a French-born American businessman.
 He was the chief executive of Schlumberger, the world's largest oilfield services company.

 Early life

-Pierre Schlumberger was born in Paris in 1914, the son of Marcel Schlumberger, a mechanical engineer, and his wife Jeanne Laurans.
-Marcel co-founded Schlumberger in 1926 in Paris with his brother, Conrad, a physicist.
-Pierre was the brothers' only male heir.
-Pierre and his wife Claire emigrated to America in 1946.
+Schlumberger was born June 12, 1914 in Paris, France, the second of three children, to Marcel Schlumberger (1884–1953), a mechanical engineer and industrialist, and Jeanne Schlumberger (née Laurans; 1889–1983).

+He hailed from an old, well established family that was part of the bourgeoisie of Mulhouse and Guebwiller, noted for politics, officials and industrial endeavours in the textile industry.
+His father, Marcel Schlumberger, co-founded Schlumberger, in 1926.

 Career

 Schlumberger worked for Schlumberger for 25 years, rising to president and CEO in 1956 (Henri George Doll, Conrad Schlumberger's son-in-law, was the chairman), until he retired in 1965 and was succeeded by Jean Riboud.
 Under Pierre, the company ceased to be a family business, expanded into electronics, centralized its operations in Houston, Texas, and became a publicly traded company.

 Art collector

 Schlumberger acquired a "superlative collection of modern art", including works by Pierre Bonnard, Henri Matisse, and Piet Mondrian; then with his second wife, São, they expanded to include contemporary artists, adding works by artists including Mark Rothko, Ad Reinhardt, Andy Warhol, and Robert Rauschenberg.
 Their collection was auctioned by Sotheby's over four days in November 2014, who called them "two of the most visionary collectors of the Twentieth Century."

 Schlumberger co-founded the Contemporary Arts Museum Houston.